valrotan/RenderEngine/README.md

 make
 ./engineRun [path to obj]
 ```
+Sample runs are located in the config subdirectory.
+For sample.sh, you should be able to simply run it `sh sample.sh`.

 ## How to use the source code
 The source code is split into 4 main modules.